-Luckily, you can taste her inspired cooking a bit closer to home at the French Rotisserie Café, a new restaurant in La Quinta Village owned by Fabienne and her husband, Luis.
+Luckily, you can taste her inspired cooking a bit closer to home at the French Rotisserie Café, in Downtown Palm Desert, owned by Fabienne and her husband, Luis.

 A product of her love of casual French cuisine and the desire to bring healthy, delectable alternatives to the Coachella Valley, the French Rotisserie Café features slow roasted free-range chicken, "roti de boeuf" au jus and a mouthwatering selection of sides.

 Offering a sought-after combination of high quality, convenience and value, the café might best be called “fast-fine dining.”
 Aiming to please even the most discerning customer, Fabienne pays careful attention to even the smallest details.
 “The French are known for being rather picky,” she laughs.